Internalizing Change Management to Develop “Change DNA” Among Managers (Part 2 of 2)

 3. Defining the Change Management Service Offering

-Setting up a change management service offering implies having an in-depth understanding of the key responsibilities involved, as presented in the chart below:
+Setting up a change management service offering implies having an in-depth understanding of the key responsibilities involved.

 4. Elaborating an Implementation Strategy & Plan